KptnKMan/deploy-kube/README.md

 * kubectl: 1.10.6 In testing: 1.11.x
 * terraform: 0.8.8 upto 0.11.7
 * ansible-playbook: 2.2.1.0, 2.4.1.0

+Terraform Inputs:

+* This template will accept and require a number of outputs from the base template.
+* You will want to deploy the [base template](https://github.com/KptnKMan/deploy-vpc-aws) first.

 ## Todos & Known issues